MLoth/Portfolio/content/blog/an-owl-show.md

 ::WrapText

-<h2 class="mb-6 text-3xl tracking-wide font-bold">Chapter 2: More cuties, close to home</h2>
+<h2 class=" font-theme mb-6 text-3xl tracking-wide font-bold">Chapter 2: More cuties, close to home</h2>
 The next time, the story was very similar.
 We were on a short walk at the end of the day.
 I was looking at a barn next us and told Emily that it might be a good spot for little owls.
 And just like previously, the words were barely out of my mouth when we saw a little owl flying away from the side of the barn.

 We came back next day to find a couple of them again.